project-slippi/Ishiiruka/Readme.md

 An application bundle will be created in `./Binaries`.

 If you are building on Mojave or later, you will need to install the 10.11 SDK to build because Quicktime has been removed in the latest SDKs.
-You should be able to do this by running a command like `./XcodeLegacy.sh install -osx1011` as provided by this repo: https://github.com/devernay/xcodelegacy
+Find the sdk version here https://github.com/phracker/MacOSX-SDKs and copy it to
+`/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs`.
+You should not need to modify the plist file as the project readme seems to indicate.

 ### Linux Global Build Steps: